KannonZenetism/zenetism-field-physics/field-physics/fpx/entropic-self-exhaustion-and-centropic-endurance.md

 **Structural consequence:** Entropic patterns are real during their arc.
 They are not hollow in the sense of being without effect — E₁ through E₁₅ are active operators with genuine field consequences.
 But they are hollow in the sense of lacking **generative persistence**: they do not accumulate toward endurance.
 Each entropic event is self-limiting.

 > **Formal statement:** An entropic field event cannot exceed its own dispersion.
 Its coherence ceiling is set by its initial fragmentation force.
 It terminates when that force is spent.

+> **Structural Note on Metrics:** The CQ (Coherence Quotient) used in this section is a centropic field metric.
+Describing entropic self-exhaustion in CQ terms risks implying that entropy is merely insufficient centropy — which is structurally incorrect.
+Entropy has its own operative coherence: enough structural integrity to remain embodied and active at a given layer, but oriented toward incoherence rather than toward coherence.
+A more precise model would use a parallel **Incoherence Quotient (IQ)** for entropic field states — a metric that reads positively in the direction of dispersion and fragmentation, potentially extending into negative values at the deeper subversal layers (IL₅ → IL₁ moving declivously), where incoherence exceeds even the minimal threshold required for embodied expression.
+The CQ references throughout this document should be read as centropic health measurements only.
+Formal specification of the IQ metric is deferred to a dedicated extension.

 ---